We See You

 -

-Participating musicians
+Participating musicians in 2025

 Artistic direction:

-Biliana Voutchkova (violin), Luca Sisera (double bass), Cyril Bondi (percussion), Roberto Domeniconi (piano), Natalie Peters
+Biliana Voutchkova (violin), Luca Sisera (double bass), Cyril Bondi (percussion), Roberto Domeniconi (piano), Natalie Peters (voice)

 Lucerne – Mullbau collective (large formation) Sound The Alarm: